Let's bust some myths about British snorkelling ...

 What are the best snorkelling sites in Britain?

 Britain's coastline is rich and diverse, and you can find marine life almost anywhere.
 The locations most abundant with life tend to be those with rocky seabed with healthy currents: enough to bring nutrients but not too strong that fauna cannot hold on.
 Just make sure you check out the tides and currents before you pop in.
-For more information about British snorkelling sites, check back for updates on our book release scheduled for May 2025.
+For more information about British snorkelling sites, check check out our new book Snorkelling Britain, which features our favourite 100 snorkelling sites in England, Scotland and Wales.

 Is it 'snorkelling' or 'snorkeling'?